cloudmesh/cloudmesh-mpi/doc/chapters/preface.md

 1. Empty lines are to be placed before and after a context change such as a headline, paragraph, list, image inclusion.

-2. All code is written in code blocks using the `>` and thre back quotes.
+2. All code is written in code blocks using the `>` and three back quotes.
 A rendered example looks as follows:

    > ```